 In October 2010 we organized the Whitman 150 Project, featuring a multi-voiced public read-through of the entire long poem “Song of Myself” (in honor of the 150th anniversary of the 1860 edition of Leaves of Grass).
 Our reading/celebration at Pacific Northwest College of Art was a huge poetic success, with 52 readers for 52 sections.
 We hope to splice these readings together into a fabulous dvd and will soon have it posted/available for teachers and appreciators of Walt Whitman.

-I got a Ph.D. in literature from Emory University (Atlanta) in 1978, on a Danforth doctoral fellowship.
+I got a Ph.D. in literature from Emory University (Atlanta) on a Danforth doctoral fellowship.
 Before that, my path lay through an evangelical Christian college on the west coast (Westmont College) as a place to wrestle with the inherent conflict between the rowdiness of human nature and the narrowness of the religious culture I had been raised in.

 All the while I was becoming a scholar, I hiked and climbed, mostly in California’s Sierra Nevada mountains.
 I worked for four years as a climbing instructor and back-country guide for a shoestring “wilderness education” outfit.
 I had lots of fun, got to be one of the guys for a change, and learned about being in the mountains.
-We climbed our groups of semi-delinquent boys and girls up many of the best peaks of the Great Western Divide: Milestone, Thunder, Brewer, Jordan.
+We climbed our groups of semi-delinquent boys and girls up many of the best peaks on or near the Great Western Divide: Milestone, Thunder, Brewer, Jordan.
 Since then I’ve taken myself (often alone) through many mountains and up onto lots of peaks.
 I’m still having a lot of fun hiking and kayaking.
 That picture of the guy in the head-rag is me in the Olympic Range (Washington State) with Mt.
 Olympus in the background not long after I moved to the Northwest.

 Where I Live and Who I Live with: